We loved our stay at this spacious, green, well located, county park outside San Diego.

 Price per night / Discounts: $33 / None

 Privacy Rating (how spacious and private do the sites feel):

 4.5/5: There are two loops here.
 The older south loop has more trees and therefore feels a bit more private, but the sites are smaller, W/E only, and are more irregular.
 The northern loop is newer and offers larger FHU sites, but the vegetation isn't quite as mature, so it feels a bit more open.
 Either way though, there is enough space between the sites you won't feel like you're on top of your neighbor.
 We were perfectly happy with the spacing here.

 Location Rating (accessibility to points of interest or to major highways):

 4/5: This park is located right outside San Diego, so it's considered a great spot for visiting the city.
 We did not go into town while we were there, but according to Google maps, it would take about 20-30 minutes to get downtown (depending on where you're headed), so not bad at all.
 In the meantime, there are tons of stores and all your necessities just a few miles from the park.
 It's really a pretty great location.

 Site Quality and Big Rig Accessibility Rating (utilities and accessibility of campground hook ups):

-Technology and Customer Service Rating (online resources, reservations, and staff):
+Technology and Customer Service Rating (online resources, reservations, campground wifi, and staff):

-5/5: You can make your reservations online, which is helpful, and customer service was friendly and efficient.
+5/5: You can make your reservations online, which is helpful, and customer service was friendly.